Sayma-Akter/Sayma-Akter/README.md

 I have completed my Bachelor degree from the Department of Computer Science and Engineering of Daffodil International University.
 I have experience in Mobile Application design, development and deployment.I also have experience in implementing Web Applications.
 Proficient in Android UI development, skilled in using custom Views, with relevant development experience.
 I have strong logical thinking, clear mindset, diligent work attitude, sense of responsibility and teamwork spirit.

-Skills: HTML5 / CSS/Java Script/JAVA/PHP/ANDROID/MYSQL/FIREBASE/DART/FLUTTER/Machine Lerarning/
+Skills: HTML5 / CSS/Java Script/JAVA/PHP/ANDROID/MYSQL/FIREBASE/DART/FLUTTER/Machine Lerarning

 - 🔭 I’m currently working on Web & Mobile application Development
 - 🌱 I’m currently learning App Develoment with Flutter